ivangalkindeveloper/ivangalkindeveloper/README.md

-## Hi 👋, my name is Ivan
+## Hello there 👋
-### I'm cross-platform and mobile developer
+### My name is Ivan and i'm Dart & Flutter developer

 ### About me
-I was radio systems engineer and worked in space corporation.\
+I was radio systems engineer and worked in rocket space corporation.\
-Gradually, I came to mobile cross-platform development.\
+Gradually, I came to mobile and cross-platform development.\
-Now i working on fintech projects and make additional packages that have a number of advantages and use them in my applications.
+Now i working with fintech projects and make additional packages or straters that have a number of advantages and use them in my applications.

 ### Currently
 At the moment I am working on money transfer, payment forms and crypto wallet  applications.